Ramsay MacDonald: Reputation

 For half a century, MacDonald was demonised by the Labour Party as a turncoat who consorted with the enemy and drove the Labour Party to its nadir.
-Later, however, scholarly opinion raised his status as an important founder and leader of the Labour Party, and a man who held Britain together during its darkest economic times.
+Later, however, a number of scholars came to present him as an important founder and leader of the Labour Party, and a man who held Britain together during its darkest economic times.

-MacDonald's expulsion from Labour along with his National Labour Party's coalition with the Conservatives, combined with the decline in his physical and mental powers after 1931, left him a discredited figure.
+MacDonald's expulsion from Labour and its rejection of his National Labour Organisation's coalition with the Conservatives, combined with the decline in his physical and mental powers after 1931, left him a discredited figure.
 The downfall of the Labour government in 1931, his National coalition with the Conservatives and the electoral defeat were blamed on him, and few spoke on his behalf.
 MacNeill Weir, MacDonald's former parliamentary private secretary, published the first major biography The Tragedy of Ramsay MacDonald in 1938.
 Weir demonised MacDonald for obnoxious careerism, class betrayal and treachery.
 Clement Attlee in his autobiography As it Happened (1954) called MacDonald's decision to abandon the Labour government in 1931 "the greatest betrayal in the political history of the country".
 The coming of war in 1939 led to a search for the politicians who had appeased Hitler and failed to prepare Britain; MacDonald was grouped among the "Guilty Men".

-By the 1960s, while union activists maintained their hostile attitude, scholars wrote with more appreciation of his challenges and successes.
-Finally in 1977 he received a long scholarly biography that historians have judged to be "definitive".
-Labour MP David Marquand, a trained historian, wrote Ramsay MacDonald with the stated intention of giving MacDonald his due for his work in founding and building the Labour Party, and in trying to preserve peace in the years between the two world wars.
-He argued also to place MacDonald's fateful decision in 1931 in the context of the crisis of the times and the limited choices open to him.
-Marquand praised the prime minister's decision to place national interests before that of party in 1931.
+By the 1960s, while union activists maintained their hostile attitude, academic writers showed a greater appreciation of his challenges and successes.
+Finally, in 1977, he received a long scholarly biography that some historians have judged to be "definitive".
+Labour MP David Marquand, a trained historian, wrote Ramsay MacDonald with the stated intention of giving MacDonald credit for his work in founding and building the Labour Party, and in trying to preserve peace in the years between the two world wars.
+He also argued to place MacDonald's fateful decision in 1931 in the context of the crisis of the times and the limited choices open to him.
+Marquand praised what he saw as the prime minister's decision to place national interests before those of the Labour Party in 1931.
 He also emphasised MacDonald's lasting intellectual contribution to socialism and his pivotal role in transforming Labour from an outside protest group to an inside party of government.